Moffein/HAN-D_OVERCLOCKED_OLD/BETA RELEASE/README.md

-beta han-d mod. uploaded for multiplayer hosting purposes he's 100% playable, just needs lots of visual polish
+Beta HAN-D mod.
+Gameplay is functional and he works in multiplayer, but visual polish is needed.

-if you want to make skins for HAN-D, the bodyname is "HANDOverclockedBody"
+If you want to make skins for HAN-D, the bodyname is "HANDOverclockedBody"
 todo:
-- custom anims + tweaked model
-- add a proper ragdoll
-- Add textures to DRONES
-- Add orange OVERCLOCK glow as well as other misc vfx
-- skins
-- do minor number tweaks to the hit physics and general balance
+- New Model + Anims (Punching primary included)
+- VFX (glowing orange while in Overclock, changing swing trail based on passive stacks, etc.)
-- item displays
+- General polish/balancing.

 Credits:
 Coding - Moffein